Skip to content

 FACRRM (ACRRM Fellowship) Exam 2026 Study Guide: What You Actually Need to Know

 A practical guide for trainees sitting the FACRRM (ACRRM Fellowship) Exam in the next twelve months.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked us to build for them.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked us to build for them.
 The FACRRM (ACRRM Fellowship) Exam curriculum on PRIMEX is maintained against the college's Rural Generalist Curriculum (Version 5.2/2022), with topic mapping reviewed for accuracy.

 The exam at a glance